sr99622/wabash/README.md

 &nbsp;
 ### Install the Dependency Libraries and Build the Program on the Host
 ---
 First create a Python virtual environment.
 It is recommended to use the full Python version name explicitly when creating the virtual environment.
 The command below uses `X.XX` in place of the python version on the machine.
-The python version must be >=3.10 and <=3.13.
 The following snippets are intended to be run from the project directory on the Host.

 ```
 pythonX.XX -m venv env